 Establishes agreements with technical colleges and university programs for the purposes of shared activities and transfer agreements

-Coordinates with Public Relations to ensure visibility of ECE in local and national media

-Maintains ECE Web page and regularly updates program information and forms

 Serves as a permanent member of the Board of Directors of the Early Learning Coalition of Southwest Florida.

-Completes the Annual Effectiveness Plan

 Collaborates with local Collective Action Networks to ensure engagement with the communities served, e.g. FutureMakers, and Future Ready Collier

 Collaborates with colleagues and entities statewide to ensure that student course and scholarships offerings remain current